emb-riscv/specs-markdown/interrupt-controller.md

 ### Usage

-Individual interrupts are enabled by setting the `status.enabled` bit and are disabled by clearing the `status.clearenabled` bit.
+Individual interrupts are enabled by setting the `status.enabled` bit and are disabled by writing 1 in the `status.clearenabled` bit.
 To be effective, interrupts must also have non-zero priorities.

 ```c
 hic.interrupts[7].prio = 7;